Congress eyes more financial disclosure for federal judges

 The financial disclosures of lawmakers and congressional candidates, on the other hand, are posted online.
 And under a 2012 law known as the Stock Act, lawmakers must also file reports within 45 days after selling holdings like company stock, which judges don’t have to do.

-“Federal judges should never have been excluded from the STOCK Act’s disclosure requirements, and this oversight has resulted in conflicts of interest that erode public trust in our judiciary,” said Cornyn.
+“Federal judges should never have been excluded from the Stock Act’s disclosure requirements, and this oversight has resulted in conflicts of interest that erode public trust in our judiciary,” said Cornyn.

 The legislation could come into play as Congress debates new financial ethics rules for lawmakers, including a ban on owning stocks.